Idea2Plan: Exploring AI-Powered Research Planning: Proposed Framework

 \subsection{Baseline Choices and Agent Design}

 We evaluate several baselines for research plan generation, ranging from simple prompting to agentic frameworks with external tools.

-\paragraph{Naïve Baseline.} Our simplest baseline uses a minimal prompt: \textit{``Your task is to generate a detailed research plan based on the provided research idea.''} in addition to the desired structure (\eg Methods, Initial Experimental Design) for the research plan template to constrain the generation format.
-Without the section titles, we observe that some LLMs start to generate sections that are not in the grading rubrics (\eg research timelines), which may waste generation tokens and negatively influence the performance of the naïve baseline.
+\paragraph{Naïve Baseline.} Our simplest baseline uses a minimal prompt (\textit{``Your task is to generate a detailed research plan based on the provided research idea.''}) along with section titles in the research plan template to constrain the generation format.
 This baseline mimics the most straightforward scenario where scientists directly prompt an LLM for research plans without any additional instructions.

 \paragraph{0-shot and 1-shot Baseline.} We enhance the basic prompt with additional instructions.
 For the 0-shot, we add general guidance such as \textit{``Generate a complete research plan following the EXACT template structure above.''} The 1-shot additionally includes one fixed research plan example to demonstrate the desired format and content structure.